Koh Samet

 The only developed beach on the west coast, offering stunning sunsets that the east coast beaches miss.
 Home to two upscale resorts (Le Vimarn and Ao Prao Resort), this beach has a more exclusive feel with excellent dining options.

-Things to Do on Koh Samet
+What to do on Koh Samet

 Fire Shows on Sai Kaew Beach